-Indelible Data are an approved Certification Body to assess to both Cyber Essentials and Cyber Essentials Plus.
+Indelible Data is an approved Certification Body to assess companies to both Cyber Essentials and Cyber Essentials Plus.

 To see a sample of our Cyber Essentials client-base from a wide range of sectors, please click here

-To achieve Cyber Essentials (known as Level 1), you must first download a self assessment questionnaire from here:
+To achieve Cyber Essentials (known as Level 1), you must first download a self assessment questionnaire.

 Then email the completed document to email@example.com (encryption keys are available).
 It is recommended that you password protect your responses.

 An invoice will be raised upon receipt of the completed questionnaire.
-Assessments will generally be carried out within 4-5 working days.
+Assessments will completed within five working days.

 The cost of assessment is £350.00 + VAT

 The cost of expedited assessment is £495.00 + VAT

 The expedited service is a guaranteed 24-hour assessment for those companies submitting tenders where time may be of the essence.
 The price includes expedited remedial assessments if required.